gringer/prebowt/README.md

 *prefixes* of any substring of the sequence in a compressed, sorted form.
 This is similar to the Burrows-Wheeler Transform (BWT), which stores the *suffixes* of sequence substrings in a compressed, sorted form.
-The transform will be stored as a rope structure, which enables fast dynamic insertion of new sequences.
+The transform will be stored in a delta-based variation of a B-Tree (hereafter called a D-Tree), which enables fast dynamic insertion of new sequences.

+To increase search speed for large structures, the transform is supplemented by a delta index (as part of the D-Tree) which stores the counts of bases (i.e. A/C/G/T in the sequence) relative to the count at the previous record within the node.
+This is the primary difference between B-Trees and D-Trees.
+It has a similar structure to the FM-index that is frequently coupled with the BWT structure, essentially using buckets but excluding the need for super-buckets that store explicit counts.
+To save a few bits, ambiguous counts and end markers (N/$) are stored separately and do not adjust the counts for the specified bases.

 Each base-pair uses 8 bits.
 The bases (and ambiguity) use the 4 highest bits (A=4,C=5,G=6,T=7), and quality scores use the remaining 4